Progresif rolls out new mobile, broadband plans - The Scoop

 Progresif CEO Hjh Nurul Haniah Hj Md Jaafar unveiled the OnePlan, described as a one-size-fits-all plan for mobile and home broadband packages.

-OnePlan gives all mobile users the same starting package of 1GB data with unlimited talk and text for only $10, and a 100GB data starting point of $40 for home broadband subscribers.
+OnePlan gives all mobile users the same starting package of 1GB of data with unlimited talk and text for $10.
+For subscribers of their new fixed-line broadband service, there is a 100GB data starting point for $40.

-In addition, consumers are able to carry over their unused data to the next month and the telco maintains its no annual licence fee policy.

-The telco has promised a transparent and flexible plan with no throttling; no 24-month contract; consumers only pay what they use and no fine print.
+Both mobile and home broadband users can add on data — $10 per 5GB on mobile and $10 per 100GB on home broadband.

 Existing Progresif Plan customers will automatically be switched to Progresif new Mobile OnePlan on Saturday.

-Both mobile and home broadband users can easily add on data at any point at a price of $10 per 5GB on mobile, and $10 per 100GB on home broadband.
+Customers will also able to carry over their unused data to the next month.
+The telco maintains its no annual license fee policy, and said it will not throttle internet speeds or lock users into a 24-month contract.

-Consumers also have the option of bundling their personal mobile and home broadband, which offers 1GB mobile data and 100GB home broadband data for $50.
+Consumers also have the option of bundling their mobile and home broadband service — a basic plan of 1GB of mobile and 100GB of home broadband data starts at $50.

 Progresif has also introduced family subscriptions with its One Family plan to keep families connected whether at home or on the move.

-The One Family mobile plan offers 10GB of shared mobile data for up to five lines from $30.
+Starting at $30, the One Family mobile plan offers 10GB of shared mobile data for up to five lines.

 The One Family Bundle, which combines the family mobile plan and home broadband plan, starts at 100GB of home broadband data for $100.